 Come in and sign in your camper.
 (After the first day, all campers except Purple and Green Teams may sign themselves in.)
 Find your camper’s name on the check-in sheet and write the time on the clock at the check-in table.

 If your camper’s name is not on the sheet, see the Registrar at the table.
 Then find your name badge.

 The lanyard colors match the color of your team.
 Finally, drop off your things at your team room (follow the signs).
 If you arrive before 8:45am, then go to the third floor for the early show.
 If you happen to arrive at 9:15am or later (only in case of emergency) ask the Registrar where your camper’s team is so your camper can check-in with the counselor.

-All payments (except those made online) must be made in a properly filled out payment envelope that allows us to be sure what the payment is for.
+All payments (except those made online) must be made at the front desk.
+For the first time in 2019, Camp Kids Place will begin accepting card payments!
+You may of course continue to pay in paper form; with a properly filled out payment envelope that allows us to be sure what the payment is for.
 We’ll provide these envelopes for you when you first check-in your child at camp.
 These envelopes are for depositing funds in your child’s Filling Station snack shop account and purchasing any available items.